Mendel Palace: Legacy

 The publishing process and commercial success of Quinty and Mendel Palace honed Tajiri's inspiration and skills to create the Pokémon video game series on Game Boy, which grew to become the highest-grossing media franchise of all time.
 A remake was planned for the Super Famicom, to be distributed via the Nintendo Power service and later Virtual Console for Wii, but was never released.
 Bandai Namco Entertainment and B.B.
 Studio included the game as part of Namcot Collection under license from Game Freak.
+The game was added to the Nintendo Classics library on April 9, 2026.